hbctraining/Intro-to-R/lessons/07_ggplot2.md

  ![ggscatter1](../img/ggscatter-1.png)

 Now that we have the required aesthetics, let's add some extras like color to the plot.
-We can **`color` the points on the plot based on genotype**, by specifying the column header.
+We can **`color` the points on the plot based on the genotype column** within `aes()`.
 You will notice that there are a default set of colors that will be used so we do not have to specify.
-Also, the **legend has been conveniently plotted for us!**
+Note that the legend has been conveniently plotted for us.

 ```r
 ggplot(new_metadata) +